Tuğba Danışmaz

 Tuğba Danışmaz (born 1 September 1999) is a Turkish track and field athlete competing in the long jump and triple jump.
 She won the gold medal for the triple jump at the 2023 European Indoor Championships.
 Danışmaz claimed silver and gold at the 2019 and 2021 European Under-23 Championships respectively.

 Danışmaz is the Turkish national record holder for the triple jump both outdoors and indoors.

 Sports career

 Tuğba Danışmaz competes for Enka SK in Istanbul.

 She participated at the 2018 Balkan Athletics U20 Championships in Istanbul, Turkey, and placed fifth in the triple jump event.

 Danışmaz competed in the long jump and triple junp events at the 2019 Turkish Athletics Super League's first leg in Bursa, and broke 12-year old triple jump national under-23 record with 13.80 metres.
 She won the silver medal in the triple jump event at the 2019 European Athletics U23 Championships held in Gävle, Sweden, improving her own Turkish U23 record.

+She won the bronze medal in the triple jump event with 14.00 m at the 2025 European Athletics Team Championships Second Division in Maribor, Slovenia, and contributed to her team's record with 14 points.